 The Colorpoint Shorthair breed is a variant of Siamese cats, created from a cross of the Siamese with the American Shorthair breed.
 So, fortunately for allergic people, they share some of the characteristics of the Siamese.
 They are big chatterboxes and shed significantly less hair than other cat breeds.
 Your allergy symptoms will therefore be mild or absent if you choose a Colorpoint Shorthair.

 The Ocicats.
 These leopard-like cats are also distant cousins of the Siamese.
 For the same reason previously mentioned above for their Siamese cousin, this breed is preferred for an allergic person who is looking for a feline friend.
 They look very similar to the Bengal cats, however, they are slightly smaller in size.
 They are sociable and intelligent cats who can even learn to follow you on a leash!
 They are therefore perfect hypoallergenic companions.

 Yes, there’s a kitty out there for just about everyone, even people with allergies!
 We hope that learning about hypoallergenic cats encourages you or a loved one find a new feline friend.

 Want to learn more?
 The HomeoAnimal blog is packed with tips and tricks to help pet parents and their dogs, cats of other companions live their best lives possible.
 From hypoallergenic cats, to in-depth guides to animal nutrition, safety and health advice, we want to help you learn the most effective ways to care for your loyal companion.

-As the makers of hundreds of natural and homeopathic animal remedies, we believe that there are natural solutions for thousands of ailments, and above all else, whenever possible, prevention is the best “cure.”
+As the makers of hundreds of natural and homeopathic animal products, we believe that there are natural products for thousands of ailments, and above all else, whenever possible, prevention is the best “cure.”

 We can’t wait to share our knowledge with you!
 Click the “Ask The Experts” icon at the top right of this page, and you can chat, call, or email one of our animal-loving pros.